JAlcocerT/JAlcocerT/content/blog/dev-web-migraition.md

 You can do the following:

-1. explore the website content
+1. Explore the website content
-2. find the html section where all the photo links are stored
+2. Find the html section where all the photo links are stored
 3. Use LLMs so that they give you a Python Code to: Find the photo links + Download them in a folder
 4. Repeat for every link you have (leverage the previous functions)
 5. [Optional] Include the folder to the `.gitignore`